pran1990/pandoc_resume/pranesh.md

       balancer databases/services.

     * Work on a fork of openstack to allow us to migrate a six-figure number of machines at Yahoo to a more elastic model.
-One outcome of this that I was responsible for was to reduce the SLA for obtaining a new machine in a standard configuration from O(months) to under 5 hours.
-Two major chunks I worked on were to design a yahoo-focussed quota system, and to hack at the scheduler to handle a 10x higher load than it was designed for.
+An outcome of this that I was responsible for was to reduce the SLA for obtaining a new machine in a standard configuration from O(months) to under 5 hours.
+Two major chunks I worked on were to design a Yahoo-focussed, generic quota system, and to hack at the scheduler to handle a 10x higher load than it was designed for.

     * Work on improving the community baremetal project, [Ironic](http://www.github.com/openstack/ironic) to improve concurrency by elminating some race conditions in the scheduler.
-This was a community solution that I implemented, tested and proved better (through some scale tests).
+This was a community solution that I implemented, tested and proved better (through scale tests).

 **Graduate Research Assistant, Georgia Tech**, 2012-2013